oVirt/ovirt-site/source/uncategorized/use-rpmversion-instead-of-vdsversion-in-core.html.md

 5) We will have to see how GWT supports RpmVersion since GWT regex is based on our compat regex and not on java.util.regex.
 6) Remove VdsVersion.
 7) Add/Change relevant tests.

+### Tests

+We should make sure 3.0 clusters continue working including ovirt-nodes Test that all clients gets and displays version correctly.
+All BLL/DAO tests should pass

 ### Risks